1 / 10

 You even get a refrigerated glovebox, but the really cool details can be found in the back.

 In the second row, all three seats slide forwards and backwards independently, with ample space for three adults.
 There’s an ISOFIX point child car seat mounting point on each seat, and because the seats move independently, it’s possible to fit three child seats at the same time.

 Getting in and out is easy thanks to the wide opening created by the sliding doors: useful when you’re trying to load a child into a car seat.
 It’s worth noting that the electric versions of the sliding doors can be operated in three ways: via the key fob, a button on the dashboard, or via a switch on the car’s B-pillar.

 Climbing into the third row can be a struggle, but once there you will find plenty of legroom and headroom, even with the second row of seats in their rearmost position.

-With the rear seats in place, the boot offers 267 litres of luggage space, which is two litres more than you’ll find in a Suzuki Swift supermini.
+With the rear seats in place, the boot of the SEAT Alhambra offers 267 litres of luggage space, which is two litres more than you’ll find in a Suzuki Swift supermini.
 Not enough for a family holiday, but adequate for a day-trip to the seaside.

-Fold away the rear seats and you’re left with 2,297 litres of luggage space, which is more than most seven-seat SUVs can muster.
+Fold away the rear seats of the SEAT Alhambra and you’re left with 2,297 litres of luggage space, which is more than most seven-seat SUVs can muster.
 The fact that the floor is perfectly flat is a bonus – still want that weekend rental van?

 Finally, you won’t require a degree in origami to master the various seating configurations.
 The seats are light, easy to operate and a doddle to fold away.
 You won’t even require the operating instructions.